-Help engage in building, sharing, and preserving North Dakota history by participating in a ScanDay event!
+Help engage in building, sharing, and preserving North Dakota history by participating in a ScanDay!
 Browse the Frequently Asked Questions (FAQ) below to learn more about ScanDay.

 What is ScanDay?